hygpt/gem5-ramulator2/README.md

 # Integrating gem5 + Ramulator2

 ## Introduction
 This repository distributes a enviorment that integrates gem5 and ramulator2.

-The The repository contains following contents and files.
-The detailed process of integrating can be seen on [How to integerate Ramulator2 to gem5](https://sangjae4309.github.io/docs-gem5/external_simulator/ramulator2).
+This contains following contents and files.
 - `wrapper/`: contains wrapper files to integarte ramultor2
 - `example/`: example ramulator2's config file and binary file to test.
 - `script/`: contains scripts utilizing gem5 standard library.